-- the cost of exploring for, producing and delivering oil and gas; - the ability of oil and gas companies to generate capital; - the sale and expiration dates of offshore leases in the U.S. and overseas; - the discovery rate, size and location of new oil and gas reserves; - demand for energy, including hydrocarbon production, which is affected by worldwide economic activity and population growth; - the ability of the Organization of the Petroleum Exporting Countries ("OPEC") to set and maintain production levels for oil and the level of production by non-OPEC countries; - local, federal and international military, political and economic events and conditions, including regulatory changes under the current administration and Congress, economic uncertainty, socio-political unrest, any government shutdown and instability or hostilities and the current situation in Ukraine and trade and monetary sanctions in response to such developments; - demand for, availability of and technological viability of, alternative sources of energy (especially in light of regulatory changes under the current administration and Congress); - · technological advances affecting energy exploration, production, transportation and consumption; and - uncertainty regarding the U.S. energy policy under the current administration and Congress, particularly any revision, reinterpretation or creation of environmental and tax laws and regulations that would negatively impact or restrict the oil and gas industry.
+- availability and cost of capital; - · the cost of exploring for, producing and delivering oil and gas and the sufficiency of any returns on capital investments; - the sale and expiration dates of offshore leases in the U.S. and overseas; - the discovery rate, size and location of new oil and gas reserves; - demand for energy, including hydrocarbon production, which is affected by worldwide economic activity and uncertainty and population growth, as well as the conflict in Ukraine and related European energy crisis; - the ability of the Organization of the Petroleum Exporting Countries ("OPEC") to set and maintain production levels for oil and the level of production by non-OPEC countries: - political events and conditions, including socio-political unrest, any government shutdown, instability or hostilities, including the conflict in Ukraine, and trade and monetary sanctions in response to such developments; - demand for, availability of and technological viability of, alternative sources of energy; - · technological advances affecting energy exploration, production, transportation and consumption; - · weather conditions, natural disasters, and global or regional public health crises (such as COVID-19) and other catastrophic events; and - uncertainty regarding the U.S. energy policy, including local, state and federal laws and regulations that would negatively impact or restrict the oil and gas industry.